Invia® Motion™ - Endure Negative Pressure Wound Therapy System

 Routine dressing changes should occur every 48-72 hours.
 Dressing changes for infected wounds should be considered more frequently.

-Dressing (wound contact layer, wound filler, wound cover, drain, External Suction Interface (ESI) should be changed every 48 to 72 hours, but no less than 3 times a week, or as instructed by the healthcare professional.
+Dressing (wound contact layer, wound filler, wound cover, drain, External Suction Interface (ESI) should be changed every 48 to 72 hours, but no less than three times a week, or as instructed by the healthcare professional.

 Change canister/tubing set when full or with dressing changes.